- Accessibility Services

 Sophia | Presents with Anxiety & Awkwardness

-Sophia is a recent transfer student who does not introduce herself at the beginning of the term and initially does not show her accommodations letter to you, either.
+Sophia is a recent transfer student who does not introduce herself at the beginning of the term and initially does not send their accommodations notification to you, either.
 She is quiet and tends to keep to herself.
 You notice she fidgets often during lectures and does not appear to be taking notes.
 The group that she has been assigned to for an upcoming project says that she is doing the work, but reports several odd interactions with her.
 She is also not submitting some of her assignments by the deadline.

-You meet with her during office hours to discuss these issues, where she discloses that she has accommodations through the Accessibility Services office and shows you her Determination of Accommodations letter.
+You meet with her during office hours to discuss these issues, where she discloses that she has accommodations through the Accessibility Services office and sends her accommodations notification.
 She states that wanted to try to take her courses without the use of her accommodations, but now realizes she needs them if she is to succeed.
-Because Sophia’s Determination of Accommodations letter has her accessibility counselor’s email at the bottom (below her signature), you email her counselor and work with both her and her accessibility counselor to determine how best to implement her accommodations and get tips about how her disability affects her in the course setting.
+Because Sophia’s accommodations notification has her accessibility counselor’s email at the bottom (below her signature), you email her counselor and work with both her and her accessibility counselor to determine how best to implement her accommodations and get tips about how her disability affects her in the course setting.

 Connor | Has a 'Coach'

 Connor is a first-time freshman who will be in your upcoming GS course.
-Before the start of the term, he sends you an email with his Determination of Accommodations letter attached and introduces himself as a College Link Program student.
+Before the start of the term, he sends you an email and introduces himself as a College Link Program student.
 This means that he will have an in-course shadow when he attends your course to discreetly make sure he is maintaining focus and participating when appropriate.

 Connor is doing well in your course overall, but he is submitting some assignments after the deadline.
 His accessibility counselor, Jim, suggests a meeting between you, Connor, and him to discuss how to best handle this.
 Since Connor has the accommodation of “Extension of assignment due dates, pending collaboration with student, instructor, and accessibility counselor”, you work with him and his counselor to make it possible for him to submit his assignments up to 48 hours after the deadline.
 The only exception is an upcoming group project, which requires him to submit his portion of the work at the same time as his groupmates.